-&lt;sup>94 "War and peace in terms and definitions.", p.
-280
+&lt;sup>94 "War and peace in terms and definitions," p.
+280.

-Ibid., pp. 277-279
+Ibid., pp. 277-279.

-When it came to the navy, each fleet had its own operational zone of variable size.
-Strategic directions could include an entire continent in depth, but generally were 2500-3000km in scope, whereas operational directions ranged on average 700-1000km.
-Instead of oceanic TVDs there are now regular references to morskie napravaleniya, or sea directions.
-Sometimes they're used in the manner of strategic directions, for example West, or Southwest, and others more generally to discuss naval operations, missions, and tasks.
-In the 2015 Russian Maritime Doctrine, the term of usage is 'direction,' not TVD.
+scope, whereas operational directions ranged on average 700-1000 km.
+Instead of OTVDs, there are now regular references to morskie napravaleniya, or sea directions.
+Sometimes they are used in the manner of strategic directions, for example West or Southwest, and others more generally to discuss naval operations, missions, and tasks.
+In the 2015 Russian Maritime Doctrine, the term of usage is "direction," not TVD.